Muhammad in film: The Lady of Heaven

-In June 2020, Deadline Hollywood announced that Enlightened Kingdom were producing The Lady of Heaven which would be the first film that shows the face of Muhammad.
-In order to respect aniconism in Islam, Muhammad was portrayed by light and cinematic effects as opposed to being portrayed by an actor or single individual.
-The producers of the film also discussed how they tackled the very challenging aspect of depicting a Muslim holy personality.
-A trailer for the film was released on 23 December 2020 followed by a US theatrical release date a year later on 10 December 2021.
+In June 2020, Deadline Hollywood reported that Enlightened Kingdom was producing The Lady of Heaven which would be the first film to depict the face of Muhammad.
+In order to respect aniconism in Islam, Muhammad was portrayed by lighting and cinematic effects as opposed to being portrayed by an actor or single individual.
+The producers of the film also discussed how they tackled the very delicate aspect of depicting a Muslim holy personality.
+A trailer for the film was released on December 23, 2020 followed by a US theatrical release date a year later on December 10, 2021.

 Later projects

-There are some new films currently being produced about Muhammad, considered the "second of their kind" (referring to Western films respecting the portrayal of Muhammad).
+There are several new films currently in production about Muhammad, regarded as the "second of their kind" (referring to Western films honoring the portrayal of Muhammad).

 In October 2008, Producer Oscar Zoghbi, who worked on the original The Message, stated that he would shooting a remake called The Messenger of Peace, to be shot around the holy cities of Mecca and Medina.

 Film producer Barrie M. Osborne has been hired as an adviser on a possible series of epics about Muhammad.
-The films, which are financed by a Qatari media company and will be supervised by the Egyptian cleric Yusuf al-Qaradawi, are unlikely to depict Muhammad at all on screen as per Sunni tradition which sees all renderings of the prophets as blasphemous.
+The films, which are financed by a Qatari media company and will be supervised by the Egyptian cleric Yusuf al-Qaradawi, are unlikely to depict Muhammad at all on screen as per Sunni tradition which sees all depictions of the prophets as blasphemous.